Heights on square of modular curves: Introduction

+To improve the situation we can further remark that $\iota (Q)$ actually lies at the intersection of $\iota (X_0 (p)^{(2)} )$ with the ``projection'', in some appropriate sense, of the latter surface on $\tilde{J}_e^\perp$.
+Then one can show that this intersection is $0$-dimensional (but here we need to assume Brumer's conjecture, see below) so that its theta height is controlled, via some arithmetic B\'ezout theorem, in terms of the degree and height of the two surfaces we intersect.
+Using an appropriate version of Mumford's repulsion principle one derives a bound for the height of $\iota (P)$ too (and not only for its sum $\iota (Q)$ with its Galois conjugate).
+Then one makes the translation again from theta height to $j$-height on $X_0 (p)$.

-Of course, a nontrivial technical work is necessary to give sense to the straightforward strategy sketched above.
-The aim of this article is thus to show the possibility of that approach, by making it work in what we feel to be the simplest non-trivial case: that of quadratic points of the classical modular curve $X_0 (p)$ as above (or rather $X_0 (p^2 )$, for technical reasons), with $p$ a prime number\footnote{Note that Larson and Vaintrob have proven, under the GRH, the asymptotic triviality of rational points on $X_0 (p)$ with values in any given number field which does not contain the Hilbert class field of some quadratic imaginary field (see \cite{LV14}, Corollary~6.5).
-Independently of any conjecture, Momose had already proven the same result in the case when $K$ is a given quadratic number field (\cite{Mo95}).
-Our method however is uniform in the degree and, more importantly, should generalize to other congruence subgroups.}.
+Nontrivial technical work is of course necessary to give sense to the straightforward strategy sketched above.
+The aim of this article is thus to show the possibility of that approach, by making it work in what we feel to be the simplest non-trivial case: that of quadratic points of the classical modular curve $X_0 (p)$ as above (or $X_0 (p^2 )$, for technical reasons), for $p$ a prime number\footnote{Larson and Vaintrob have proven, under the Generalized Riemann Hypothesis, the asymptotic triviality of rational points on $X_0 (p)$ with values in any given number field which does not contain the Hilbert class field of some quadratic imaginary field (see \cite{LV14}, Corollary~6.5).
+Independently of any conjecture, Momose had already proven the same result in the case where $K$ is a given quadratic number field (\cite{Mo95}).
+Our method however provides bounds which do not depend on the field, and should generalize to some other congruence subgroups.}.
 In the course of the proof we are led to assume the already mentioned conjecture of Brumer, which asserts that the winding quotient of $J_0 (p):= J_{\Gamma_0 (p)}$ has dimension roughly half that of $J_0 (p)$.
-That conjecture is in line with what is known on the average rank of elliptic curves; it is also implied by other conjectures in analytic number theory; and a lower bound of $1/4$ (instead of $1/2$) for the asymptotic ratio $(\dim J_e /\dim J_0 (p))$ has been proven by Iwaniec-Sarnak and Kowalski-Michel-VanderKam.
-(Actually, $(1/3 +\varepsilon )$ would be sufficient for us.)
-In any case, at the moment we cannot get rid of this assumption.
-(Note it can in principle be numerically checked in all specific cases.)
+That hypothesis is actually used in only one, technical, but crucial place, where we prove that a morphism between two curves is a generic isomorphism (see last point of Lemma~\ref{afterBrumer}).
+Note that a lower bound of $1/4$ (instead of the desired $1/2$) for the asymptotic ratio $\dim J_e /\dim J_0 (p)$ has been proven by Iwaniec-Sarnak and Kowalski-Michel-VanderKam.
+(Actually, $(1/3 +\varepsilon )$ would be sufficient for us, see~Lemma~\ref{afterBrumer} and the proof of Theorem~\ref{theoheight} below.)
+In any case we cannot at the moment get rid of this assumption - note it can in principle be numerically checked in all specific cases.
+In this setting, our main result is the following (see Theorem~\ref{theoheight}).